zoonooz/zoonooz.github.io/_posts/blog/2014-08-04-playing-with-estimote.md

 }
 ```

-Method `startMonitoringForRegion:` is working even the app is in background state But it will not work if you close the app by slide it away in app switching mode.
+Method `startMonitoringForRegion:` is working even the app is in background state but it will not work if you close the app by slide it away in app switching mode.

-Now we will get notification when the phone is close to one of those 3 areas and also when exit the area (please note that the exit delegate will get called after 30 second).
-But wait, How can we know that we got into which area, A or B or C. The solution is we have to use another method that is `startRangingBeaconsInRegion:` but we will get new ploblem, this method does not support in background mode.
+Now we will get notification when the phone is close to one of those 3 areas and also when exit the area *(please note that the exit delegate will get called after 30 second)*.
+But wait, How can we know that we got into which area, A or B or C. The solution is we have to use another method that is `startRangingBeaconsInRegion:` but we will get new problem, this method does not support in background mode.

 The solution is we will use `startMonitoringForRegion:` first and after `beaconManager:didEnterRegion:` get called, we have 5 seconds that iOS allow the app to execute code in background.
 With that 5 seconds we will use `startRangingBeaconsInRegion:` to get which beacon device we are close to.